Optimus-Nishant/Assigments/README.md

 # Assigments
-This File Contains The Assignments Performed During 5th Semester of My Bachelors In Computer Science And Engineering.
+This Repository Contains The Assignments Performed During 5th Semester of My Bachelors In Computer Science And Engineering.